Glasgow weather: Met Office issues yellow weather warning for snow - what to expect

-The Met Office has issued a yellow weather warning of snow and ice across parts of Glasgow.
-It comes as the city faces frosty temperatures in the approach to Christmas.
+The Met Office has issued a yellow weather warning of snow and ice across the whole of Glasgow.
+It warns the city could face disruption with outbreaks of wintry conditions.

-The news was confirmed by the Met Office on Friday (December 9) and will come into effect on Sunday (December 11) evening, overnight and into Monday morning.
-The Met Office has warned the conditions will make travelling across central and southern Scotland difficult.
+The news was confirmed by the Met Office on Wednesday (December 14) and will come into effect on Friday (December 16) morning at 6am and continue till midnight.
+The Met Office has warned the conditions could bring a risk of power cuts to the region.

 Advertisement

-Most of the UK have been issued a weather warning in the past week and despite snow and ice expected across the whole of Scotland’s capital, it is only parts of Glasgow that need to take note for now.
-According to the Met Office weather warning map, a yellow weather warning has only been issued for some areas in the east of Glasgow.
+Most of the UK have been issued a weather warning in the past week including parts of Glasgow but this is the first to be issued to the whole region.
+According to the Met Office weather warning map, most of Scotland will be affected by snow and ice with England and Wales clear of any extreme weather.

-Weather in Glasgow is set to continue being frosty as the festive season arrives but Scotland may also see some sunny spells too.
-The Met Office says that today (December 9) it will be “cold with widespread frost” and while wintery shows are possible, it will remain mainly “dry and bright with sunny or clear skies”.
+Weather in Glasgow is set to continue being very cold with the region likely to see the odd snow shower every now and then.
+Before Friday, the weather will stay fairly settled with dry, clear and sunny skies.

-Across the weekend, it is expected dry and sunny weather will dominate the skies with a chance of wintry showers more prevalent in the east and along coasts.
-However, wintry showers will start to grow in the east as the weekend concludes.
+On Friday, snow is expected to come in from the west but will soon turn to rain.
+As the weekend commences, further rain and snow is expected.

 Advertisement